RemigiuszWyciszkiewicz/BookLibrary/README.md

 ### Try it yourself !

-You can test this app by running this project in you own computer and paste these links in your browser:
+You can test this app by running this project on you own computer and paste these links in your browser:

  - http://localhost:8080/Cognifide-BookLibrary/authors
  - http://localhost:8080/Cognifide-BookLibrary/books/Computers